-The skills you gain through studying English are marketable in most sectors.
+The skills you gain through studying English are marketable in most job sectors.
 Read on for inspiration on where you could use your degree

 Job options